-Andrew Shaver is the founding director of Dartmouth College’s Political Violence Lab.
-Over the past five academic terms, the lab has involved the participation of 76 Dartmouth College undergraduate researchers on collaborative projects with scholars at Dartmouth, Harvard, Princeton, Stanford, the University of California, San Diego, the University of Chicago, and Yale.
+Andrew Shaver is the founding director of the Political Violence Lab, which has supported research on sub-state conflict by scholars at Dartmouth, Harvard, Princeton, Stanford, the University of California, San Diego, the University of Chicago, and Yale.
 The lab has involved the participation of 84 graduate students, post-graduates, and undergraduates across Dartmouth College, Princeton University, and five University of California campuses.

 Learn more at PoliticalViolenceLab.com

 What are the effects of conflict exposure on civilian attitudes?
 This project explores how the attitudes of Baghdad citizens who were exposed to intense level of insurgent violence during the construction of the Sadr security wall differed from fellow citizens who were largely insulted from such violence.